marsCatXdu/MyPrivateTunnel/README.md

-# MaskassageCPP
+# MyPrivateTunnel
-A p2p communication tool
+UDP encrypted data transportion tool for geeks.

+Use tiny-AES-c